Osomhe1/baselink-test/README.md

 npm install
 npm run dev

-this is a live url also
+this is a live url also available https://baselink-test.vercel.app/